OCA/stock-logistics-warehouse/stock_move_location/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to move entire location of products from one place to another
+This module allows to move entire location of products from one place to another and move only selected quants.

 **Table of contents**